UniEmoX: Cross-modal Semantic-Guided Large-Scale Pretraining for Universal Scene Emotion Perception: Introduction

 In summary, we propose UniEmoX, a cross-semantic guided multimodal pretraining framework.
 Our aim is to integrate popular pretraining techniques, such as masked image modeling and contrastive learning methods, with psychologically validated emotion-related theory prior knowledge to construct a universal emotion representation framework.
 Although our approach may appear as a straightforward integration of existing techniques, the core challenge is ensuring that this integration outperforms the use of individual methods in isolation.
 These difficulties can be summarized in three key aspects. \textbf{First}, most existing visual emotion datasets lack a textual modality, making it challenging to directly apply CLIP, a multimodal model, in this context.
-Building a new visual emotion dataset with textual descriptions from scratch would require substantial time and effort. \textbf{Second}, determining how to appropriately incorporate psychological prior knowledge—particularly the theory that emotions are inseparable from interactions between humans and their environment—remains a pressing issue. \textbf{Finally}, while masked image modeling and contrastive learning techniques are relatively mature individually, ensuring stability during training and optimizing performance when combining these two methods presents another critical challenge.
+Building a new visual emotion dataset with textual descriptions from scratch would require substantial time and effort.
+Efficiently transferring visual-semantic knowledge from CLIP to an emotion pretraining framework remains a challenging problem. \textbf{Second}, determining how to appropriately incorporate psychological prior knowledge—particularly the theory that emotions are inseparable from interactions between humans and their environment—remains a pressing issue. \textbf{Finally}, while masked image modeling and contrastive learning techniques are relatively mature individually, ensuring stability during training and optimizing performance when combining these two methods presents another critical challenge.

-\textbf{To address the first difficulty}, We construct 118,000 pairs of emotional images and their corresponding textual descriptions from the EmoSet dataset, in which the descriptions are organized using emotion attribute-based natural language logic.
-Second, we develop a similarity-based contrastive loss method to effectively distill visual semantic knowledge from CLIP. \textbf{To tackle the second difficulty}, we propose four fusion strategies designed to bridge the various semantic gaps between humans and their environment.
+\textbf{To address the first difficulty}, we construct 118,000 pairs of emotional images and their corresponding textual descriptions from the EmoSet dataset, in which the descriptions are organized using emotion attribute-based natural language logic.
+Second, we propose a Contrastive Feature Alignment (CFA) loss and a Semantic-aware Visual Alignment (SVA) loss to effectively distill general visual-semantic knowledge from CLIP. \textbf{To tackle the second difficulty}, we propose four fusion strategies designed to bridge the various semantic gaps between humans and their environment.
 Finally, \textbf{in response to the third difficulty}, we introduce a dual-stream multi-loss joint optimization framework grounded in a masked autoencoder, incorporating various techniques during the training process, including data augmentation and continuous pre-training strategies.

 Moreover, unlike the majority of works that focus solely on designing emotion analysis networks without addressing the need for high-quality emotion datasets, We present Emo8, a high-quality dataset characterized by its diverse sources and extensive variety of emotion labels.
 Although it is not the largest dataset in terms of size, Emo8 is distinguished by its comprehensive range of emotional expressions.
 Sourced from the internet, the dataset includes approximately 9 synonyms for each primary emotion label.
 We use approximately 80 emotion words as search keywords to obtain 13,200 raw images.
 These images are then rigorously reviewed by multiple individuals to ensure the reliability of the dataset, resulting in the high-quality Emo8 dataset, which comprises 8,930 images labeled with 8 distinct emotions.